 What is Adaptive Riding?

 Hippotherapy is integrated into physical, occupational, or speech therapy and therefore it is part of a one-on-one medical treatment plan.
 However, we are thrilled when our clients abilities improve enough that they are able to move on to Adaptive Riding, sometimes also called Therapeutic Riding.
-Our Adaptive Riding instructor has been certified by PATH, Int to provide a specialized experience which utilizes a horse in a therapeutic manner tailored to the individual needs and abilities of client.
-Adaptive Riding uses the develops strength, coordination, skills, confidence and relationship building, and emotional well-being.
+Instructors provide a specialized experience which teaches horsemanship skills tailored to the individual needs and abilities of each client.
+Adaptive Riding develops strength, coordination, communication, empathy, skills, confidence and relationship building, and emotional well-being.
 Adaptive riding is not covered by insurances.

 What Are the Benefits of Incorporating Horses?